BarnabasRobotics/wifi-shield/README.md

 #NodeMCU
 Some information on NodeMCU 1.0 found here: https://github.com/nodemcu/nodemcu-devkit-v1.0 We have an EAGLE library for NodeMCU if you need to use it.
 This was developed by NodeMCU and it is also on their NodeMCU devkit v1.0 repository.
+#V2
+Some minor edits, added a GPIO header, and fixed some bad wires.
+Vincent will continue on the board layout.